sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ### Post Reading Time

-This allow you to show average reading time of current post.
+This allows you to show the average reading time of current post.

 Template: